-On The Lovecast, the music spans from traditional folk musics through to different forms of electronic musics and everything in between from as many cultures that I can access music from.
-My only criteria is that I have to connect with the sound.
-As I also tend to interview musicians quiet regularly on the show, this can also dictate the sound of the show.
-If I'm interviewing a rockabilly band then the show might lean more toward blues, hillbilly, folk, surf, rhythm n' blues and other styles that compliment the style of music created by my interview subjects.
+On The Lovecast, the music spans from traditional folk music through to different forms of electronic music and everything in between from as many cultures that I can access music from.
+The only criteria that I have to connect with the sound.
+As I also tend to interview musicians quite regularly on the show, this can also dictate the sound of the show.
+If I'm interviewing a rockabilly band then the show might lean more toward blues, hillbilly, folk, surf, rhythm n' blues, and other styles that complement the style of music created by my interview subjects.
 If my guest is an electronic music creator, a dub reggae producer, an African guitarist, or a First Nations songwriter, their presence on a particular show will influence the general tone of the program's musical selection.
-It will still be broad spectrum, but the presence of the guest on a specific show will definitely help set a mood.
+It will still be broad-spectrum, but the presence of the guest on a specific show will definitely help set a mood.
 Which I see is a good thing and helps keep each individual show always fresh.

 The Lovecast is for the true music lover.

-Listeners of The Lovecast can expect to hear three hours of uplifting sets of broad spectrum musical programming that explores a myriad of sonic avenues that traverse the entire planet.
+Listeners of The Lovecast can expect to hear three hours of uplifting sets of broad-spectrum musical programming that explores a myriad of sonic avenues that traverse the entire planet.
 The Lovecast is for the true music lover.
-The kind of listener that embraces an exciting musical journey that hopefully will shine a spotlight on the never ending river of incredible musical offerings that are constantly flowing.
-The Lovecast also features interviews with local, national, and sometimes international talent all for the love of music, because music is Dave O Rama's favourite drug.
-There's also annual features on local music festivals and the occasional tribute to a phenomenal artist.
+The kind of listener that embraces an exciting musical journey that hopefully will shine a spotlight on the never-ending river of incredible musical offerings that are constantly flowing.
+The Lovecast also features interviews with local, national, and sometimes international talent all for the love of music, because music is Dave O Rama's favorite drug.
+There are also annual features on local music festivals and the occasional tribute to a phenomenal artist.

 For me everything is political and music is one of the best messengers.
 Nothing about what I do translates as mindless entertainment, but on The Lovecast the music is where the message is mostly found.
 The show also features a lot of guests who bring their political concerns to the air, and we support positive initiatives that are presented through artistic culture and creative expression.
 We've even done features on political musical icons like Fela Kuti, so there's always a message in the mix.

-Q: Our African audience, in particular, boasts quite an appetite for great artistic contents from different parts of the world; U.S, UK, the Caribbean, and of course PSY’s ‘Gangnam Style’ from South Korea.
+Our African audience, in particular, boasts quite an appetite for great artistic content from different parts of the world; the U.S, the UK, the Caribbean, and of course PSY’s ‘Gangnam Style’ from South Korea.
 In recent times, not much has reached the African audience from Canada.
-So, can you give us a heads-up on what Canadian flavor of music feels like?
+So, can you give us a heads-up on what the Canadian flavor of music feels like?

 The main thing I ask forgiveness for from my audience is my tendency to struggle with names that are outside of my own ethnic culture.
 I am so very open to playing music from all over the world, which makes me very vulnerable to mispronouncing the names of artists.